www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/task-archive/2021-09-28-release-software-to-maven-central-repositories.md

 - [x] Add PGP signing: https://central.sonatype.org/publish/requirements/#provide-files-checksums
 - [ ] Public Maven-Release is not required right now.
 When to do it? -> Do it, when the first version is published via FlatHub.
 See #195
 - [ ] Create guidelines how to do formal releases.
 Maybe do a release every half year, with the date as the real version number?
+- [ ] Make release artifact as small as possible, by minimizing the resources imported.
+  This means, that a release to Maven central, would be a minimal release.